Component-Odyssey/test-utils/README.md

 const test1 = document.querySelector("#test-1");

 test1.test(() => {
-  // Replace this with whichever assertions you need, as long the function returns a boolean return true;
+  // Replace this with whatever assertions you need, as long the function returns a boolean return true;
 });
 ```